YukiyamaShizuka/SPONSOR/X86_Hardware_Sponsorship_Request_TreeOS_Signal_SapClarify.md

 **Why This Configuration：**

 This platform serves as the **central execution core** for the TreeOS, Signal, and SapClarify stack.
-The **2× Intel Xeon Platinum 8593Q (128 cores total)** enables stable, parallel execution of thousands of lifecycle-bound deterministic processes, with **no reliance on speculative execution**.
-The **4TB DDR5 ECC RAM** guarantees memory consistency during long-span simulations, allowing full system state to remain in-memory without paging, swap, or corruption risk.
+The **2× Intel Xeon 6980P Processor (256 cores total)** enables stable, parallel execution of thousands of lifecycle-bound deterministic processes, with **no reliance on speculative execution**.
+The **6TB DDR5 ECC RAM** guarantees memory consistency during long-span simulations, allowing full system state to remain in-memory without paging, swap, or corruption risk.

 The **4× RTX 6000 Blackwell Max-Q GPUs** (with NVLink) are not for training purposes, but for **real-time signal path rendering**, **system state visualizations**, and **SapClarify structural overlays** — enabling live debugging and semantic-to-path mapping.
 The **PCIe 5.0 NVMe SSDs** offer high-speed, non-RAID storage to isolate I/O bottlenecks between compiled instruction paths, vector overlays, and semantic routing states.